 - responding to complaints and reports about the care provided by registrants

-The public has grown to expect that RPs will be accessible registrants of their care teams in both private practice and in health care organizations in the community as well as in hospitals.
+The public has grown to expect that RPs will be accessible partners on their care teams, whether in private practice, community health care organizations, or in hospitals.
 However, some challenges in the delivery system remain, impeding access to care that RPs are well-positioned to provide.
 By leveraging the growing number of RPs within the system broadly, the province’s mental health care services could be better optimized, resulting in improved access to appropriate continuity of care with providers and in the setting of choice.